-During each Handmade Book Club 5-Day Challenge, hundreds of crafters make beautiful, unique journals.
+During each Handmade Book Club 5-Day Challenge, hundreds of crafters make beautiful, unique books like this Long Stitch Journal.
 Many of these journals have a special story, such as this one by Carol Tardiff!
 In this post, Carol explains the inspiration and process behind her version of the Long Stitch Journal 5-Day Challenge.

 The Story of Carol’s Journals